Best Student Savings Account Rate: DCU Primary Savings

 Among the accounts we examined, PNC's Virtual Wallet for Students delivers the most useful features and tools for students trying to take charge of their own money for the first time.
 Virtual Wallet actually comes with two savings accounts, along with a checking account for daily spending.
 The unique combination of these three accounts may seem overwhelming compared to student options elsewhere, but PNC makes the accounts themselves secondary to Virtual Wallet's online features.
 Tools like the budget calendar and spending categories make it simple to keep up with your finances.
 Virtual Wallet also helps you automate your savings, letting you designate an amount to set aside every time you get a paycheck or pay a bill.

 PNC specifically partners with 50 universities to provide on-campus branch and ATM access, giving the Virtual Wallet account one more advantage.
 Partner schools can be found wherever PNC does business and includes large colleges like UPenn, University of Michigan and Georgetown.
 Yet despite all these strengths, PNC isn't the best place to earn interest on your savings.
-The interest rate on Virtual Wallet's "Growth" savings account ranges between a low 0.05% to 0.10%, far below the average rates available online.
+The interest rate on Virtual Wallet's "Growth" is a low 0.00%, far below the average rates available online.

 Best Savings Account for High School Students: Capital One 360 Kids Savings